Adam Fieled (Henniker, New Hampshire): from Beams: "eye eye eye"

 around the kitchen sink giggling

-and swinging from their blades,
+& swinging from their blades,

-I feel like a mother when I am offered
+when I am offered glasses of wine

-glasses of wine without pieces of bread
+without pieces of bread

 soaking in them, when I transmit my own

-signals from antennas from a jar
+signals from antennas, from a jar

 in the earth to a cage full of animals

-in the living room, I feel like a mother
+in the living room.
+I feel like

-for you, but that wasn't love,
+cooking those books for you, but that

 © Jen Tynes 2008